The Pathways Clearinghouse defines interventions based on the services offered to the intervention group but not offered to the comparison group.

 Occupational or sectoral training

-Training that is tied to a particular occupation, such as truck driving or welding.
+Training that is tied to a particular occupation, such as truck driving or welding, or to a sector such as health care or manufacturing.

 Soft skills training